rohanthewiz/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

 ## Pointing your Domain to Linode

 There are two aspects to pointing your registered domain name to your Linode server.
-Linode DNS Manager needs to be configured with your domain name and the web hosting site from which your domain name was purchased/registered needs to be configured with the address of Linode's name servers.
+1. Linode DNS Manager needs to be configured with your domain name.
+2. The domain registrar from which your domain name was purchased/registered needs to be configured with the Linode name servers.

 Configuration steps for the Linode side can be found at [DNS Manager Overview](/docs/networking/dns/dns-manager-overview/).
 A general overiew of [DNS Records](/docs/networking/dns/dns-records-an-introduction/) is also available.

 ### Set Linode Name Servers on Web Hosting

 The typical scenario is that you purchased and registered a domain name through one of the popular shared web hosting provider.
 Now you need to have the domain name point to your Linode server.
 Navigate to the Control Panel on your shared web hosting.

+We will use Fatcow shared web hosting in this example.

 <p align="center">
   <img src="/images/ControlPanel.jpg" alt="Control Panel" />
 </p>

-Click on the link that lists all the domains or the domain you have registered.
+Click on the link that lists all the domains you have registered.
 In this case I'll click on DomainCentral located in the Domain Tools section.

 <p align="center">
   <img src="/images/MyDomains.jpg" alt="Domain Listing" />
 </p>

 From the list of domains select the one you want to point to your Linode server.
-In the case where you have only one domain name registered, select that one.
 On selecting that domain name, an overview of various actions that can be taken on the domain name will be presented.

 <p align="center">
   <img src="/images/Overview.jpg" alt="Overview of possible actions" />